Denmark-Hedehusene: Software package and information systems

 The Danish Road Directorate (DRD) is responsible for the planning, the operation, the development and the maintenance of the Danish national road network consisting of 3 700 kilometers of roads and 2 500 structures.
 The purpose of asset management is to maintain the invested capital where an efficient process require a well supporting it-system.
 DRD intends to carry through a tender with the objective to procure a new asset management system as a substitution of the current self developed systems.

-The contract concerns a standard Asset Management System (AMS).
-The Customer will subscribe to the supplier’s SaaS services after covering operation, maintenance and support.
+The contract concerns a standard AMS.
+The DRD will subscribe to the supplier’s SaaS services covering:

-— the infrastructure capacity and resources needed to operate the AMS,
+— Operation, incl. the infrastructure capacity and resources needed to operate the asset management system,

-Limitation of the number of applicants invited to tender will take place after assessment of which applicants have the most relevant contract references, cf. Clause III 1.3) in relation to the description of the contract tendered in Clause I.5), II.1.4), II.1.5) and II 2.4).
+Limitation of the number of applicants invited to tender will take place after assessment of which applicants have the most relevant contract references, cf. clause III 1.3) in relation to the description of the contract tendered in I.5), II.1.4), II.1.5) and II 2.4).

-In the assessment of the relevance of the contract references, it shall be taken into account that customer, content and size are comparable with the contract put out for tender.
+In the assessment of the relevance of the contract references, it shall be taken into account that customer, content and size of each contract reference are comparable with the contract put out for tender.

-In this assessment it will be considered positive to which degree the submitted contract references contain the following elements/characteristics:
+In this assessment it will be considered positive to which degree each of the submitted contract references contain the following elements/characteristics:

 — the customer in the contract reference operates within road infrastructure,

 — the contract concerns road related asset types,

 — the contract concerns delivery of a system containing interfaces (API),